Expand To Show Full Article

 Jigging is a process of gravity concentrated where solids are separated based on the differences in the behavior of particles through a moving fluid which in turn, depends upon specific gravity.
 The separation of solids of different specific gravities has achieved the pulsation of a liquid stream flowing through a bed of solids on a screen.

-The liquid phase or jigs up and down and this action the heavy material to move toward the bottom of the bed and the lighter material to rise to the top.
+The liquid phase jigs up and down and this action the heavy material to move toward the bottom of the bed and the lighter material to rise to the top.
 In this method, each product is taken out separately.

-Types of jigging in mineral processing
+Types of Jigging in Mineral Processing

 1. Diaphragm jig